Crochet Lace Neck Warmer

-This charming crochet lacy Charma neck warmer pattern is inspired my mother Charma.
-She doesn’t care for the bulkiness of a long scarf so I thought this would be a great alternative!
+Create this beautiful crochet lace neck warmer, inspired my mother Charma.
+She doesn’t care for the bulkiness of a long scarf so I thought this would be a great alternative modern scarf and fun to make in different colors!

-You can also wear it around all day when it’s chilly and easily zip up a jacket over it for the outdoors.
-The lacey edging really makes it such a cute piece.
+You can also wear the crochet neck warmer all day when it’s chilly and easily zip up a jacket over it for the outdoors.
+The lacy edging really makes it such a cute piece.

-The pattern is written for medium worsted weight yarn and bulky weight yarn and uses a size I crochet hook.
+This easy pattern is written for medium worsted weight yarn, bulky weight yarn and super bulky weight yarn (go up a hook size) and uses a size I, 5.5 mm hook.

 - I hook, 5.5 MM